 One of the fastest growing and most surprising parts of Canggu at the moment is the fitness community.
 CrossFit junkies, climbers, meatheads, all of these people are moving to Canggu in droves and bringing with them their gyms and WODs.

 There are a ton of places in Canggu now where you can exercise and work out.
 CrossFit Wanderlust is Will’s personal favorite workout spot.
 The Canggu Studio offers a variety of fitness classes.
-Finally, the Bali Climbing and Bouldering Gym is one of the few of its kind on the island.
+If you’re looking for something unique, Bounce Bali Trampoline Center and the Bali Climbing are two of the most unique on the island.

 Know that when you visit Canggu, you don’t necessarily have to party all the time or gorge on food.
 There are plenty of opportunities to be healthy here as well.